London’s Best Tapas

 Best for… everything

 This has to be the best overall tapas experience in town.
-There are now three branches of Barrafina and although they are all exceptional we prefer the original, which has recently moved to a new site inside the Quo Vadis building.
+There are now three branches of Barrafina and although they’re all exceptional we prefer the original, now inside the Quo Vadis building.
 The Hart Brothers (Quo Vadis, El Pastor) are sticklers for detail and you’ll find not a prawn antennule out of place at this shiny, polished restaurant with all-counter dining.

 Perch on a stool and work your way through the menu, watching the chefs flip, sizzle and season before you.
 Then brace yourself for the bill because food of this quality does not come cheap.
 It’s worth every penny.